 The Early Career Framework (ECF) is a new two-year, mentor-led package of support that is in early rollout phase this academic year and is due for national rollout in September 2021.
 The DfE guidance on this can be found here.

-Next September will mark a change to the induction period, as it increases from 3 to 6 terms for NQTs starting their induction from September 2021 onwards.
-Teachers participating in the early rollout this year have access to the support package but their induction will be completed in one year.
-The NEU expects the ECF to be a supportive measure, allowing NQTs more time to show they fully meet the standards, as well as giving structured support from a programme that aims to encourage and engender a career-long culture of mentoring and professional development in schools.
+September marked a change to the induction period, as it increases from 3 to 6 terms for new teachers starting their induction from September 2021 onwards.
+From this date, NQTs will be known as ECTS (early career teachers) for the duration of their induction.
+(Teachers participating in the early rollout in 2021-21 have had access to the support package but their induction will be completed in one year.)
+The NEU expects the ECF to be a supportive measure, allowing early career teachers more time to show they fully meet the standards, as well as giving structured support from a programme that aims to encourage and engender a career-long culture of mentoring and professional development in schools.

-Materials from the early rollout have been made available to all this year, to help support NQTs, and can be accessed at the DfE link above.
+Materials from the ECF providers were made available to all in 2020-21 and can be accessed at the DFE here.

-For teachers who have started and paused induction this academic year or earlier, a one year induction can be completed by September 2023.
+For teachers who have started and paused induction before September 2021, a one year induction can be completed by September 2023.
 After that date, 6 terms of induction would need to be completed in total.